-o Interviews will be conducted during the assessment morning in early November, by a member of our senior staff.
+Interviews will be conducted during the assessment morning in early November, by a member of our senior staff.
 This is to help us get to know the applicant a little better and allow the applicant to discuss their individual interests, skills and passions.
 In isolation, interviews do not determine whether a student is offered a place at Victoria College; candidates must fulfil the criteria as set out above.

-Admission at 11+ for boys attending Victoria College Preparatory School
+Admission at 11+ for boys attending VCP

-The unique relationship between Victoria College Preparatory School and Victoria College leads to a specific admissions process for 11+ entry, with automatic transfer between the two schools at 11+ in the majority of cases.
+The unique relationship between VCP and Victoria College leads to a specific admissions process for 11+ entry, with automatic transfer between the two schools at 11+ in the majority, but not necessarily all, cases.